Pragmatic gRPC 1

 }

-First, we need an unexported type payloadKey
+First, we need an unexported type payloadKey as an unique identifier, which

 won't be overwriten by other code or packages like an ordinary metadata name.